 While this is officially an optional step, we highly recommend it as it will significantly lessen the load of replication on your MySQL.

-- In the sidebar, click on Parameter Groups, then click the blue Create DB Parameter Group button.
-You will see a screen with 3 boxes and enter the settings:
+In the sidebar, click on Parameter Groups, then click the blue Create DB Parameter Group button.
+You will see a screen with 3 boxes.
+Enter the following settings: